Archives West Finding Aid

 4: Manuscript Fragments and Incomplete Works

 This sub-series contains an assortment of notes, unidentified stories and essays, and idea fragments.
-These items could not be clearly connected to any of McGuane's published work, and likely represent works that were never published or early ideas that later transformed into more developed stories, novels, or essays.
-Fragments and notes in this sub-series are largely undated, however, several sets of notes which appear to be transcribed from dictations that date from the late 1980s to early 1990s and another fragment of notes that date from 2007.
+These items could not be clearly connected to any of McGuane's published work and likely represent works that were never published or early ideas that later transformed into more developed stories, novels, or essays.
+Fragments and notes in this sub-series are largely undated, however, several sets of notes date from the late 1960s during McGuane's early writing career, including a notebook from when McGuane was a graduate student at Yale.
+Other dated notes include a set of transcribed dictations that date from the late 1980s to early 1990s and another fragment of notes that date from 2007.

 |